 But there are even more problems.
 The front-porch lights were left on.
 Why wouldn’t Elizabeth turn them off, or tell Jens where to find the switch (in the master bedroom)?
 Further, why would Jens tell the police he was riding the elevator alone without pants if he believed the police had surveillance tapes, and would thus see Elizabeth on those tapes with him, or even on her own?
 If he wanted to protect Elizabeth from being accused of direct participation in the murders, why would he point the police toward tapes which could well implicate her?
 Finally, the presence of Type O blood left by someone during the knife attacks continues to implicate Söring.
 It’s not definitive on its own (it never had to be, given his confessions), but it is still proof.

-Regardless of its provability, there’s another problem with the theory from Söring’s perspective: It doesn’t help him legally.
-Under the “both at Loose Chippings” theory, both he and Elizabeth lose.
+Regardless of its plausibility, there’s another problem with the theory from Söring’s perspective: It doesn’t help him legally.
+Under the “both were at Loose Chippings” theory, both he and Elizabeth lose.
 If both were there and killed the Haysoms, both of them are guilty and both could have been eligible for the death penalty.

 From the standpoint of coherence and fit with the existing evidence, this story would actually have been the best alternate theory for Söring — it explains pretty much everything.
 Yet the problem with this story, of course, is that it requires Elizabeth Haysom, a diminutive woman, to have single-handedly butchered both her parents, including her father, who was in good health and was 10 cm (4 inches) taller and weighed 25 kilos (55 pounds) more than her (Söring and Derek Haysom were about the same size).